techknowio/mounter/README.md

 You must have installed:

-For All Operating Systems:
+For All Operating Systems: python 2.7

-python 2.7
-and for Windows
-pywin32
+Added for Windows: pywin32